Laczeek/Dev-Connector-Frontend/README.md

 # Dev-Connector Frontend
-> The build of this user interface is served by my express application.
+> The build of this project is served by my express application.
 >> [Live demo](https://dev-connector-drab.vercel.app/)

 ## Built with